Deontae Lawson

-Deontae Lawson (born February 11, 2003) is an American college football linebacker for the Alabama Crimson Tide.
+Deontae Lawson (born February 11, 2003) is an American professional football linebacker.
+He played college football for the Alabama Crimson Tide.

-Career
+Early life

 Lawson attended Mobile Christian School in Mobile, Alabama.
 He was selected to the 2021 All-American Bowl.
 He committed to the University of Alabama to play college football.

+College career

 Lawson played four games his first year at Alabama in 2021 and took a redshirt.
 In 2022, he started four of 11 games, recording 51 tackles.
 Lawson became a full time starter in 2023.

+Professional career

+On April 25, 2026, Lawson signed with the Philadelphia Eagles as an undrafted free agent.
+He was waived on August 30.